needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 >[!NOTE]
 >While the Assets package doesn't depend on the Identity service, it is used in the sample to control the authentication process.

+## Known limitations

+The Asset Discovery sample has the following limitations:

+- Projects and organizations with a large number of assets may experience performance issues.
+When building the sample as a standalone application, the application may crash due to memory limitations.

 ## Install the sample

 To install the sample, follow these steps: